 Whether in sprawling cities or rural villages, our teams make their homes in unreached contexts and learn new languages.
 They use innovative and creative means to build relationships and make disciples.
 They introduce people to the Bible and share the gospel in culturally understandable ways.

+We work in partnership with the local church.
 Each missionary is commissioned by a sending church.
 The sacrificial gifts of friends, family, and churches provide financial support.
 This makes it possible for cross-cultural missionaries to work alongside local believers with a heart to see disciples making disciples, worldwide.

 Pioneers values integrity and accountability.
 For this reason, we link arms with other evangelical mission organizations and submit to godly leadership.